scheinerman/Matroids.jl/docs/src/index.md

 # Operations

 These operations create new matroids from previously created matroids.
-Remember: Matroids are immutable so these operations do not modify existing matroids.
+> Matroids are immutable; operations do not modify existing matroids.

-## Duality: $M^*$
+## Dual: $M^*$

 For a matroid `M`, use `dual(M)` to create the dual of `M`.